tyalie/mpv-gif-generator/README.md

 # MPV GIF generator script

-Small script that uses ffmpeg in order to generate GIFs from a choosen part the playing video.
+Small script that uses ffmpeg in order to generate GIFs from a chosen part the playing video.
 It's adapted and improved from https://gist.github.com/Ruin0x11/8fae0a9341b41015935f76f913b28d2a.

 ## Installation

 This script requires ffmpeg and mpv installed.
-It probably also only works on linux right now due to how paths are handled.
+It probably also only works on Linux right now due to how paths are handled.

 Copy the lua script into
 - `~/.config/mpv/scripts/` for you or